["learn"]

 • Thandai: A traditional chilled drink made with milk, nuts, and spices, thandai can be turned into a cocktail by blending it with rum, spiced rum, vodka or gin for a creamy, nutty experience.

-• Kesar badam milk: This saffron and almond milk drink can become a delightful cocktail by blending it with bourbon or whiskey, enhancing its richness and yielding a very luxurious drink.
+• Kesar badam milk: This saffron and almond milk drink can become a delightful cocktail by blending it with bourbon or whisky, enhancing its richness and yielding a very luxurious drink.

 Using Indian spices and ingredients in cocktails